 http_client

-This library can be used with backend Prolog systems that supports the sockets library: ECLiPSe, GNU Prolog, SICStus Prolog, SWI-Prolog, Trealla Prolog, and XVM.
+This library can be used with backend Prolog systems that support unbound integer arithmetic and the sockets library: ECLiPSe, SICStus Prolog, SWI-Prolog, Trealla Prolog, and XVM.

 API documentation